Saximma/healthcare-appointments-sql-project/README.md

     / COUNT(*), 2) AS no_show_rate
   FROM appointments;
 Insight:
-The no-show rate is 26%, indicating potential revenue loss.
+The no-show rate is 26%, indicating potential revenue loss, Reminder systems may reduce revenue loss

 3. Which month has the highest appointments?
   SELECT